GiovanniSalmeri/yellow-analytics/README.md

 <p align="center"><img src="analytics-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/GiovanniSalmeri/yellow-analytics/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to add web analytics

 This extension adds web analytics through third-party services and creates a GDPR-compliant cookie consent banner.

 Supported services are [Matomo](https://matomo.org/docs/installation/), [Open Web Analytics](https://github.com/Open-Web-Analytics/Open-Web-Analytics/wiki/), [Google Analytics](https://marketingplatform.google.com/about/analytics/), [Facebook Pixel](https://developers.facebook.com/docs/facebook-pixel/implementation) and [Hotjar](https://www.hotjar.com/).

+You should know that the service providers collect personal data and use cookies.

 The extension does nothing if no service is configured.